wix/Detox/docs/guide/migration.md

 Pay attention that the import has been changed to `detox/runners/jest` (previously it was `detox/runners/jest-circus`), and the reporters (`SpecReporter`, `WorkerAssignReporter`) are no longer exported.
-You can continue using `initTimeout` if you want it there, but you can also delegate that to Detox config like shown earlier.
+You can continue using `this.initTimeout` if you rename it there to `this.setupTimeout`, but you can also delegate that to Detox config like shown earlier.

 ### New Jest config